ChrisPenner/ChrisPenner.github.io/site/posts/expressiveness-spectrum.md

 It's clear that Applicatives are less __expressive__ in this way, but we _can_ run an analysis of a program written in the Applicative `ReadWrite` to see **exactly** which effects it will run, and which arguments each of them are provided with, before we execute anything for real.

-I hope that's enough ink to convince you that it's always a simple matter of "more expressive is always better", but rather that expressiveness exists on a continuum between ease of program analysis and expressiveness.
+I hope that's enough ink to convince you that it's not a simple matter of "more expressive is always better", but rather that expressiveness exists on a continuum between ease of program analysis and expressiveness.

 Expressive power comes at a cost, specifically the cost of analysis.